AlaaDuridi/Tic-Tac-Toe/README.md

 - Do this
   const updatedUser = { ...user}; (creating a copy via JS's `spread` operator) updatedUser.name = 'Max'; (editing the copy, not the original)

+## Lifting State Up

+- left the state up to the closes ancestor component that has access to all components that need to work with that state

+- let the Ancestor Component Mange the State, which is needed by Child Components